chromium/chromium/services/metrics/ukm_api.md

 ## Unit Testing

 You can pass your code a TestUkmRecorder (see [//components/ukm/test_ukm_recorder.h](https://cs.chromium.org/chromium/src/components/ukm/test_ukm_recorder.h)) and then use the methods it provides to test that your data records correctly.

+## Adding UKMs every report

+Certain information may be useful to be included on every UKM upload.
+This may be applicable if your information is always "available" in some sense, as opposed to triggered/computed at a particular instance, which is the default.
+In this case, the best way to proceed is to setup a [MetricsProvider](https://source.chromium.org/chromium/src/components/metrics/metrics_provider.h).
+The new Provider should implement the ProvideCurrentSessionUKMData() method.
+Record a UKM Event within that implementation, and it will be recorded exactly once per UKM report, immediately before the information is uploaded.

 ## Recording Information about Subframes URLs via Categorization